A national high speed rail system ends our oil dependency quickly & permanently

 The American economy is extremely vulnerable to oil price spikes, supply disruptions, and shortages due to our huge daily oil dependency.
 We use 20 million barrels of oil EVERY DAY in America, 70% of which is for transportation.
 We import 2/3 of our oil, much of it from unstable regions half way around the world.
 Destabilizing events across the Middle East and North Africa make our oil supply that much more vulnerable.
 The chart below shows the countries that produce oil, many of which have been steadily declining in overall production numbers - producing less and less oil each year.
 This is due to the fact that many of the world's leading oil fields have, or are currently maxing out and in decline.
 This makes it increasingly difficult to meet current American oil demand, and impossible to meet future increases in demand - expected to double over the next 20 years.

-Much of America was built around $10 per barrel oil - our suburbs, our highways, our aviation system, etc. were all built to operate on plentiful, cheap oil.
+Much of America was built around $10 per barrel oil - our suburbs, big box chains, highways, and our aviation system were all built to operate on plentiful, cheap oil.

-Those days are clearly gone, as oil has recently been above $100 per barrel several times, and predicted to reach $200 per barrel within the next 8 years - by 2020!
+Those days are clearly gone, as oil has recently been above $100 per barrel several times, and predicted to reach $200 per barrel within the coming decade!

 America was built for $10 per barrel oil